gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 ### Register an i18next instance

-Then, update the [local module](../reference/registration/registerLocalModules.md) register function to create and register an instance of `i18next` with the `i18nextPlugin` plugin instance:
+Then, update the remote module's [register](../reference/registration/registerLocalModules.md) function to create and register an instance of `i18next` with the `i18nextPlugin` plugin instance.
+Similarly to the [host application](#register-an-i18next-instance), due to how the internals of `i18next` works, this local module requires to register its own instance of the third-party library:

 ```tsx !#10,12-14,16-23,26 remote-module/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";